Image Source: Shutterstock

 Top winter scented shrubs for your garden

-Here are a few of my favourite winter scented plants to try out.
+ere are a few of our favourite winter scented plants for you to try:

 - Chimonanthus praecox – strongly scented diaphanous yellow flowers